timguarino/Human-Factor-In-Cybersecurity/README.md

 ## The Attack Simulation
 To safely and ethically explore social engineering attacks, we created a few simulations in a test environment.
 For this, we used 3 virtual machines:
   1. Website host
-     - Kali linux
+     - Kali Linux
      - A fake website containing malicious links
   2. Attack machine
-     - Kali linux
+     - Kali Linux
      - Created phishing URL and hosted a fake Steam login page
      - Created malware payload to host on website
   3. Victim Computer